maecky/cspn/INSTALL.md

-Building BitGreen
+Building CSPN
 =================

-See doc/build-*.md for instructions on building the various elements of the BitGreen Core reference implementation of BitGreen.
+See doc/build-*.md for instructions on building the various elements of the CSPN Core reference implementation of CSPN.